EvilEli/kac-tools/README.md

-# kac-parser
+# keepachangelog-tools
-`kac-parser` is a CLI python tool which parses CHANGELOG.md (in the keep-a-changelog format).
+`keepachangelog-tools` is a CLI python tool which parses CHANGELOG.md (in the keep-a-changelog format).
 It can be used to extract only specific sections.

 ## Installation